DtxdF/AppJail/README.md

 I recommend using `Xephyr`.

-There is Makejail to run xeyes in linux: [DtxdF/xeyes-linux-makejail](https://github.com/DtxdF/xeyes-linux-makejail).

 ### Makejail and Initscripts

 One problem that can occur when using a custom initscript with the `initscript` option and using Makejails is that the `start`, `stop` or `create` stages cannot be executed unless we are a little careful.